ArcaneNibble/ArcaneNibble.github.io/content/intro-to-opentype.md

 These characters have a number of uses including specifying minor variations in <abbr title="Chinese, Japanese, Korean, Vietnamese">CJKV</abbr> characters which do not have separate codepoints (i.e. they are semantically "the same" character, but different forms may be preferred in different countries).
 However, once again OpenType allows us to define our own nonstandard ones, and they will be stored in a special part of the `cmap` table.

 This allows us to specify variations like this: <span class="emerald">♂︀♂︁♀︀♀︁</span>.
-The second character in each pair comes from the Japanese font, and they are accessed by adding `U+FE01` <span style="font-variant: all-small-caps">VARIATION SELECTOR-2</span> after the character (`U+FE00` <span style="font-variant: all-small-caps">VARIATION SELECTOR-1</span> selects the default Latin glyph, which does nothing in this context).
+The second character in each pair comes from the Japanese font, and they are accessed by adding `U+FE01` <span style="font-variant: all-small-caps">VARIATION SELECTOR-2</span> after the character (`U+FE00` <span style="font-variant: all-small-caps">VARIATION SELECTOR-1</span> selects Latin glyphs, which does nothing in this context as they are the default).

 # Language-dependent substitutions

 In `GSUB` tables, it is possible to define language-specific character substitutions like the following: <span lang="ja" class="emerald">I wish this text was in <span class="nobr">にほんご</span>!</span>

-This is tagged using a `lang="ja"` attribute in HTML and uses the `locl` feature and `JAN` Language System (LangSys) in OpenType.
-I've mapped the standard 26 Latin letters, the digits 0-9, and the ?! punctuation to their fullwidth glyph variants.
+This is tagged using a `lang="ja"` attribute in HTML and uses the `locl` feature and `JAN` (Japanese) Language System (LangSys) in OpenType.
+I've mapped the standard 26 Latin letters, the digits 0-9, and the ?! punctuation to their fullwidth glyph variants, which is what would happen in a Japanese edition of the games.
 I've also mapped many of the special glyphs and ligatures to their Japanese variants, but I _haven't_ mapped e.g. the period . to the ideographic full stop 。 as these characters are semantically different.

+If this is undesired, `font-feature-settings: 'locl' 0` in CSS can be used to disable it: <span lang="ja" class="emerald" style="font-feature-settings: 'locl' 0">I wish this text was in <span class="nobr">にほんご</span>!</span>

 This can be combined with variation selectors, as long as the font is correctly programmed:

 Default glyphs, followed by forced-Latin, followed by forced-JP, language tag `ja`: <span lang="ja" class="emerald">♂♀L‍vP‍PI‍D🡅 ♂︀♀︀L‍v︀P‍P︀I‍D︀🡅︀ ♂︁♀︁L‍v︁P‍P︁I‍D︁🡅︁</span>

 Default glyphs, followed by forced-Latin, followed by forced-JP, language tag `en`: <span lang="en" class="emerald">♂♀L‍vP‍PI‍D🡅 ♂︀♀︀L‍v︀P‍P︀I‍D︀🡅︀ ♂︁♀︁L‍v︁P‍P︁I‍D︁🡅︁</span>

+Some complexity and compatibility issues can occur here because different systems may process these OpenType features in different orders.
+For the most part, for "standard" scripts, features are processed in the order in which "lookups" are defined in the `GSUB` table.
+However, complex scripts will always process certain features before certain others.
+Consult the [Microsoft script development specs](https://learn.microsoft.com/en-us/typography/script-development/standard) for more details.